moustaki/raspbaby/README.md

 That might take a while, but once done you should be able to see the video stream at http://raspbaby.local:8080 and the audio at http://raspbaby.local:8000/stream.mp3.

 There is also the beginning of an Android app in raspbaby-android, with an APK in raspbaby-android/bin/RaspBaby.apk.
-This is still in very early stages though.
+This is still in very early stages though (for example it doesn't auto-discover the pi yet).